guwidoe/PeopleDistributor/README.md

 ## Architecture

-The project is organized as a Rust workspace with three main components:
+The project is organized as a Rust workspace with four main components:

 ### 🧠 `solver-core` - Core Optimization Engine